İnebolu: History

 The exact founding date of İnebolu is unknown. İnebolu was initially called Abonoteichos.
-The name was changed to Ionopolis in the middle of the 2nd century CE.
+The name was changed to Ionopolis (Ιωνόπολις in greek, meaning "city of Iones")in the middle of the 2nd century CE.
 Over time, the name "Ionopolis" metamorphosed to "Inepolis", and then to "İnebolu", though sometimes spelled "Ineboli" by foreign travellers.

 By 1834, İnebolu was considered a sub-district of today's city of Küre (approx. 30 km inland), but it became a district in its own right in 1867.
 In the late 19th and early 20th century, İnebolu was part of the Kastamonu Vilayet of the Ottoman Empire.

 Visiting in August 1893, British parliamentarian and explorer H. F. B. Lynch noted how little then remained of the old Greek cities of the 'Argonautic shore'.
 At "Ineboli" he reports finding a fragment of ancient sculpted marble near the shore, and describes the town as a line of white-faced houses with roofs of red tiles [that] nestles beneath the mountain wall.
 The Greeks live on one side, the Turks on the other: and the intelligent man to whom you naturally address yourself is an Armenian in European dress.
 Lynch also reports that "carriageable roads" had recently been constructed inland to Kastamuni.

 During the Turkish War of Independence, arms and ammunition were transferred to Anatolia through İnebolu.
 The town was attacked and defended itself with determination, for which it was honoured with the Independence Medal by the Turkish Grand National Assembly.

 Atatürk initiated a campaign in İnebolu to reform personal appearance and "civilize" garments; Atatürk made a well-known speech about hats there.

 As of 1920, İnebolu was populated mainly by Turks, and was estimated at having a population of around 9,000.
 The port exported mohair, animal hide, wool, and hemp.
 They imported mainly manufactured products.

 In accordance with the population exchange between Greece and Turkey in 1923, the town's Greek inhabitants were exiled to Greece.
 Many of these emigrants settled in a neighborhood called Inepolis in the Athenian suburb of Nea Ionia.